 It’s the equivalent of pouring a whole tub of salt into your favorite meal – it would ruin the dish.

-Tip: Added too much fertilizer?
+Pro Tip: Added too much fertilizer?
 You can flush the salts out of the soil by slowly introducing a steady stream of water through the soil until it runs out of the drainage holes.
-Make sure you’re not drowning the plant.

 These signs include:

 - The plant physically looks too big for its pot

 - Its foliage is growing dense and bushy

 - Its root system is bound (you can see this through a clear decorative pot)

 - Its showing signs of stunted or poor growth